wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 == Description ==

 <h3 style="margin-bottom:10px;"><a href="https://wp-client.com">WP-Client PRO :: WordPress Web Portal Plugin</a></h3>
+<p><strong>UNLIMITED Clients and Client Portals</strong> on each URL the plugin is installed</p>
-<p>Visit Website :: <a href="http://wp-client.com">WP-Client.com</a> is the home of WP-Client PRO, the <strong>#1 WordPress plugin for Business</strong>.
-PRO is a premium, fully featured, fully supported Web Portal plugin for WordPress that is under active development & expansion.</p>
+<p><a href="http://wp-client.com">Visit Website :: WP-Client.com</a> :: The home of WP-Client PRO, the <strong>#1 WordPress plugin for Business</strong>.
+PRO is a premium, fully featured, fully supported Web Portal plugin for WordPress that is under active development & expansion.
+LIFETIME Support & Updates available.</p>
 <strong><a href="https://wp-client.com/testimonials/">REVIEWS: Read the Reviews from Happy Customers :: NO B.S.</a></strong>
 <h3 style="margin-bottom:10px;">What is WP-Client Lite?</h3>
 <p>WP-Client Lite is designed to give just an introduction to the very basic components of a Client Portal, but there are many features in the PRO version that are not included in the Lite version.</p>